National security and anti-terrorism laws

 It is also an offence to urge others to engage in conduct intended to assist an organisation or country which is at war or engaged in armed hostilities with Australia.

-However, these offences do not apply to persons who can prove that their conduct was genuinely intended to be political or industrial action or comment undertaken in the public interest.
+However, these offences do not apply to persons who can prove that their conduct was genuinely intended to be political or industrial action or comment undertaken in the public interest [Criminal Code Act 1995 (Cth), ss 80.3].

 Control orders

-With the consent of the Commonwealth Attorney-General, the Australian Federal Police (AFP) can apply to a Federal Magistrate or Judge to make a control order against a person in order to protect the public from a terrorist act [Commonwealth Criminal Code, Div.104].
+With the consent of the AFP Minister, the Australian Federal Police (AFP) can apply to the Federal Court of Australia to make a control order against a person in order to protect the public from a terrorist act [Criminal Code Act 1995 (Cth), Div 104].

 The court can only make a control order if it is satisfied that the order would substantially assist in preventing a terrorist act, or that the person has trained with a terrorist organisation.